ktagilbert/rookie-dev/pending posts/2015-12-3-Content-rules.markdown

 The problem with many agencies is that they only have 5-10 freelancers on hand at any time.
 Meaning, each writer is pumping out around 10 or more versions of the same article for each sale or event that comes up.

 The traditional formula is to have that freelancer re-write an intro and conclusion for each version and update any location details.
-Don't forget, they also have to look up each location, find landmarks to mention, get all the info correct, and copy-edit their article around 3 times once it is finished before turning back in the final product review.
+Don't forget, they also have to look up each location, find landmarks to mention, get all the info correct, and copy-edit their article around 3 times once it is finished before turning back in a final product for you to review.
 Then, you'll have someone on your staff edit it again.
-Once that is all done, you will finally publish it the copy on the client's site and hope that nothing goes wrong from there.
+Once that is all done, you will finally publish it to the client's site.
+Wow, just typing that was exhausting!

 We are all trying to accommodate Google, right?
-So we abide by these rules and and end-up forcing our copywriters to write the same article over and again.
+So we abide by these rules and end-up forcing our copywriters to write the same article over and again.
 In most cases the process works fine. *But is it really working well enough for you?* Let's think about where the process is potentially breaking down.

 # The three things that may be breaking your copywriting workflow

 1) You writers are becoming bored and burnt out by writing the same thing over and again.
 Meaning, they are becoming apathetic.
 Why?
 It's not because they are lazy. **It's because they are being forced to do a monotonous task, which is naturally leading them toward disinterest.** The task is no longer creative but instead formulaic.
 More than that, once a writer has to do more than 5 of these at a time, they begin to skim rather than give your assignment the attention it deserves.

 2) You are missing deadlines because you have to keep going back to give your writer more instructions in order to get the copy you want.